wagassasson/BCOTI-remix/Esp32_Files/Compiled_Binaries/README.md

 4. Add the following files at the given flash-offsets

 ![Files and offsets](../../Resources/web_brower_firmware_flashing.png)
-(bootloader.bin at 0, DIY_COTI.bin at 10000, and partition-table.bin at 0x8000 phy-init-data at 0xf000)
+(bootloader.bin at 0, DIY_COTI.bin at 10000, and partition-table.bin at 0x8000)

 4. Click "ERASE", and wait for flash content to be erased